readikus/early-saas-handbook/docs/intro.md

 The guide is split into the main areas:

 * Is the startup right for you?
 Understand if the product and team are setup for success.
-* Understand the product, and work towards product/market fit.
+* Understand the user problem, the product vision, and work towards product/market fit.
 * Building and nuturing the technical team.
 How to attract talent & be the model colleague.

 In established organisations, these roles are usually assigned to people with experience, training and competence in these areas, but in an early stage startup, the budget for the roles doesn't exist, but the responsibilities do, and if they don't get done, the startup will collapse.

-ORIGINAL VERSISON (possibly bnetter)
+ORIGINAL VERSISON (possibly better)

 * Find a clear unmet need, define the product vision & recruit your early adopters.
 * Turning the product vision into a reality.
 Explore the technology that will deliver the proof-of-concept with the least effort.